 The UK's name for its operation in Afghanistan is Operation Toral.
 The number of deployed personnel now stands at about 650.
 The Government announced in July 2018 it will deploy an additional 440 troops, bringing the total UK deployment to 1,100 personnel by early 2019.

-UK forces have two major tasks: training and mentoring the ANDSF, with a specific role with the Afghan National Army Officer Academy, and providing force protection for NATO advisors via the Kabul Security Force/Kabul Protection Unit.
+UK forces have two major tasks: training and mentoring the ANDSF, with a specific role with the Afghan National Army Officer Academy, and providing force protection for NATO advisors via the Kabul Security Force.
 The RAF has also deployed Puma helicopters in support of the latter.

 Two British personnel have died while deployed on Op Toral, in a helicopter crash in October 2015.

-The security situation remains challenging.
-12% of the population is estimated to live in districts under insurgent control or influence, 23% in contested areas and 12% live in areas under the control or influence 58 of Afghanistan's 407 districts, as of October 2017.
+The security situation remains highly unstable.
+Roughly 65% of the population live in areas under Afghan government control or influence, 23% in contested areas and 12% live in areas under the control or influence of insurgents.
 Afghan Government control or influence of districts has declined since 2015.

 There were 10,453 civilian casualties in 2017 (3,438 deaths), two thirds of which were attributed to anti-governemnt elements, mainly the Taliban and ISIS-Khorasan.
 The UN Secretary-General describes the security situation as "highly unstable".

-The US rhas significantly increased its use of airstrikes.
+The US has significantly increased its use of airstrikes.
 The US Air Force released more weapons in 2017 than any year since 2012 and airstrikes continue their heavy tempo in 2018.